 The story about Castelmezzano’s history lies back to the 5th to 6th century BC when Greek habitants settled in the valley of Basento.
 A new town, back then, ancient Maudoro, was born — a town name meaning a world of gold.

-Nowadays it’s named Castelmezzano and unfortunately, there isn’t any gold to be found.
+Nowadays, it’s named Castelmezzano, and unfortunately, no gold can be found.
 But by the atmosphere and looks, it’s a scenic sight in Italy.
-Exact town which was founded in 10th century is now referred to as one of the most beautiful villages in Italy.
+The exact town founded in the 10th century is now referred to as one of the most beautiful villages in Italy.

 Where Is Castelmezzano?

-Castelmezzano is located in the southern Italy, in the Basilicata region.
-Surrounded by the magnificent Lucanian Dolomites mountain range in the valley of Basento.
-It is still a hidden gem in Italy, mainly because it’s not surrounded by big famous spots.
+Castelmezzano is located in southern Italy, in the Basilicata region, surrounded by the magnificent Dolomiti Lucane mountain range in the valley of Basento.
+It is still a hidden gem in Italy, mainly because big famous spots do not surround it.